mims-harvard/MT-InfoSeek/data/README.md

 The runnable smoke subsets live in [smoke/](smoke/) and are used by `python run_eval.py --datasets all --model <model>` by default.
-Pass `--full` to evaluate the released full-data split.
+Pass `--full` to evaluate the released full non-clinical dataset.
+ClinGuide-MT data curation scripts are included, but the curated clinical algorithms are not released in this repository.

 ## Files